A New Account of Christian Origins / pt. 20

 (13) About 100 CE Christians were already in Asia Minor in considerable numbers (cf. Pliny’s letter to Trajan).
 Their theology had developed from the pure gnostic liberation (Stage I) into a theology where the spirit of God, Jesus (“Savior”) enters into the saint and ensures salvation (Stage II).
 John was now venerated as the Christ, “the anointed one,” messiah.
 The prophet was, however, emphatically not divine (cf. the Gospel of Barnabas).
 Anyone could possess “the Jesus,” and thus there were many “Jesuses.”

 (15) The first Hellenist gospel, the Gospel of Mark, is adoptionist: Jesus receives the spirit of God at baptism (Mk 1:10; Stage II).
-Due to his ability to work miracles, Jesus is somewhere between human and divine.
+Due to his ability to work miracles, the markan Jesus is somewhere between human and divine.

 (17) The Hellenists rejected the concept of the gnostic Nazarene, “the holy keeper of secret knowledge” (point 8 above).
 They redefined “Nazarene” by making it an inhabitant of a mythical town called “Nazareth.”
 Their savior, Jesus, now came from Nazareth (Mt 2:23).

 (18) However, Jesus hailing from Nazareth caused problems: it now conflicted with the older tradition of his coming from Capernaum.
 Therefore, the Catholics interpolated “Nazareth” into the verse Mk 1:9.
-More importantly, the problem that the messiah must hail from Bethlehem was finessed by Matthew at 2:23 and then by Luke via the census of Emperor Augustus.
+More importantly, the problem that the messiah must hail from Bethlehem was finessed by Matthew at 2:23 and then by Luke via the (unhistorical) census of Emperor Augustus.

 (20) The new gospels, which were non-gnostic, were so astonishing to the Christian fellowships that they immediately caused a split: Catholics vs. gnostics.
 The latter were dubbed “Marcionites”—those who believe in a God above/beyond the world (that is: immaterialists, gnostics).